Do you look around your home and think, “My house is a disgusting mess!”

 Look around at your home and take it all in.
 Unfortunately, it won’t stay this way forever, but it doesn’t have to ever get to the place it was.
 It’s going to take some work and every day maintenance, but will be totally worth it to live in a home where you feel good and your family is taken care of.

-4. Get yourself on a cleaning routine to avoid a disgusting mess in the future.
+Avoid a disgusting mess in the future.

 Now that your home is looking good, it will be much easier to manage from day to day.
 Instead of spending hours cleaning the entire house, you can do a few things each day that will keep the overwhelming mess away.

 - A load of laundry.
 Sometimes you’ll need to do an extra load like towels or sheets.

 - Clean up the kitchen and dishes every night after supper.
 Don’t go to bed until the kitchen is clean.

 - Do a general tidy/pickup every day.
 Include the kids.
 Teach them to put laundry in the hamper and pick up their toys.
 If this is a struggle, have an incentive for picking up.